-by the activity and are later in time or farther removed in distance, but are still reasonably foreseeable.
+Indirect effects: Effects that are caused by the activity and are later in time or farther removed in distance, but are still reasonably foreseeable.

 Intermittent stream: An intermittent stream has flowing water during certain times of the year, when groundwater provides water for stream flow.
-During dry periods, intermittent streams may not have flowing water.
+During dry stream has flowing water year-round periods, intermittent streams may not have flowing water.
 Runoff from rainfall is a supplemental source of water for stream flow.

 Loss of waters of the United States: Waters of the United States that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity.
 Permanent adverse effects include permanent discharges of dredged or fill material that change an aquatic area to dry land, increase the bottom elevation of a waterbody, or change the use of a waterbody.
-The acreage of loss of waters of the United States is a threshold measurement of the impact to jurisdictional waters for determining whether a project may qualify for an NWP; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services.
+The acreage of loss of waters measurement of the impact to jurisdictional waters for determining it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services.
 The loss of stream bed includes the acres or linear feet of stream bed that are filled or excavated as a result of the regulated